 Baseline assessments of water bores are required in areas where petroleum and gas production testing or production has started.
 They help with any potential ‘make good’ agreements and are a key step in managing the underground water impacts of petroleum and gas operators.

 The Baseline assessment guideline provides both petroleum and gas operators and bore owners with more information.

 A baseline assessment plan (BAP) is prepared by petroleum tenure holders (including CSG operators) to plan the undertaking of baseline assessments.
 A BAP must be submitted before production testing or production first starts.
 A BAP must include a baseline assessment timetable which outlines dates for completing all baseline assessments.

 An Underground Water Impact Report (UWIR) is prepared to model, make predictions and manage the impacts of extraction of underground water by petroleum tenure holders (including CSG operators).

-An UWIR establishes responsibilities for petroleum tenure holders and ensures measures and programs are in place to respond to impacts on underground water.
+An UWIR assigns responsibility to petroleum tenure holders and ensures measures and programs are in place to respond to impacts on underground water.

 The key elements of an UWIR are: